bishwajitme/ehealthApp/README.md

 Live version of this application is loacted here http://demositestore.com/ehealth/

-Please change API if you use it in your own project.
+Please change API keys if you use it in your own project.